iRNA-COSI/APAeval/execution_workflows/README.md

 # Execution workflows
 This is where the execution workflows for APAeval live.
+> NOTE: The following sections give in depth instructions on how to create new APAeval execution workflows.
+If you're looking for instructions on how to run an existing workflow for one of our benchmarked methods, please refer to the `README.md` in the respective directory.
+In any case, make sure you have the [APAeval conda environment][apaeval-conda] set up and running.

 ## Overview
 _Execution workflows_ contain all steps that need to be run _per method_ (in OEB terms: per _participant_).
 Depending on the participant, an execution workflow will have to perform **pre-processing** steps to convert the APAeval sanctioned input files into a format that the participant can consume.
 This does not include e.g. adapter trimming or mapping of reads, as those steps are already performed in our general pre-processing pipeline.
 After pre-processing, the actual **execution of the method** has to be implemented, and subsequently **post-processing** steps might be required to convert the obtained output into the format defined by the APAeval specifications.